Cover Image for A/B Testing Your Dating Profile: The 2026 Data-Driven Guide to More Matches

 What Other Variables Can You Test?

-Once you get the hang of it, you'll see testing opportunities everywhere.
+Once you get the hang of it, you will see testing opportunities everywhere.
 Here are a few more ideas to get you started:

-- The order of your photos (after you've locked in your best first photo)
+• The order of your photos (after you have locked in your best first photo)

 Common A/B Testing Mistakes to Avoid